kedacore/keda-docs/content/docs/2.16/scalers/redis-sentinel.md

 - `sentinelUsernameFromEnv` - Environment variable to read the authentication username from to authenticate with the Redis Sentinel server.
 - `sentinelPasswordFromEnv` - Environment variable to read the authentication password from to authenticate with the Redis Sentinel server.
 - sentinelMaster - The name of the primary (still referred to as the 'master' in Sentinel) to get the Redis server address for.
 - `listName` - Name of the Redis List that you want to monitor.
+One of `listName` or `keyName` must be set, and cannot be set at the same time.
-- `listLength` - Average target value to trigger scaling actions.
+- `listLength` - Average target value to trigger scaling actions, make sense only when using with `listName`.
-- `activationListLength` - Target value for activating the scaler.
+- `activationListLength` - Target value for activating the scaler, make sense only when using with `listName`.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).
 (Default: `0`, Optional)
+- `keyName` - Name of the Redis Key that you want to monitor.
+One of `listName` or `keyName` must be set, and cannot be set at the same time.
+- `keyValue` - Average target value to trigger scaling actions, make sense only when using with `keyName`.
+- `activationValue` - Target value for activating the scaler, make sense only when using with `keyName`.
+Learn more about activation [here](./../concepts/scaling-deployments.md#)
 - `enableTLS` - Allow a connection to a redis queue using tls.
 (Values: `true`, `false`, Default: `false`, Optional)
 - `unsafeSsl` - Used for skipping certificate check e.g: using self-signed certs.
 (Values: `true`,`false`, Default: `false`, Optional, This requires `enableTLS: true`)
 - `databaseIndex` - Index of Redis database to use.
 If not specified, the default value is 0.